 שָׁפַר shâphar shaw-far’; a primitive root; to glisten, i.e. (figuratively) be (causatively, make) fair: KJV – ⨯ goodly.

 שַׁפְרוּר shaphrûwr shaf-roor’; from H8231 (שָׁפַר); splendid, i.e. a tapestry or canopy: KJV – royal pavilion.

-Notice that H8235-garnish is derived from the primitive root H8231, that is the ‘most basic structure of a word.’
-Now, for another very important principle in the understanding of the relationship of Biblical Hebrew words.
+Notice that H8235-garnish derives from the primitive root H8231, which is the most basic structure of a word.
+Now, for another fundamental principle in the understanding of the relationship of Biblical Hebrew words.

 Every Biblical Hebrew word that is based on the SAME ROOT (in this case: H8231) is related to ALL the OTHER WORDS (in this case: H8235, H8237 and H8238) based on that SAME ROOT.

 A derivative (see Further Study below) of H8231 is 8237, translated in the KJV as ‘royal pavilion.’
 In the book of the prophet Jeremiah, we see the literal pavilion in all its glory:

 And say unto them, Thus saith the LORD of hosts, the God of Israel; Behold, I will send and take Nebuchadrezzar the king of Babylon, my servant, and will set his throne upon these stones that I have hid; and he shall spread his royal pavilion (H8237) over them.